International Economic Law (LLM) (2025 Entry)

 The School of Law has a dedicated careers consultant (part of the Student Opportunity careers team) to support your personal career journey during your time at Warwick.
 She offers impartial advice and guidance (one to one support) and delivers workshops and events tailored to the needs of Law students.

 This is in addition to specialist speakers who may be invited to contribute to your LLM programme.
-Events are also organised by the wider Student Opportunity team.
-They include:
+Events previously organised by the wider Student Opportunity team include:

-• Careers fairs and sector events including a Law Fair, Graduate Recruitment Fair, Management Consultancy events, HR and Management, Working in the Public Sector, and International Development
+- Careers fairs and sector events including a Law Fair, a Social Impact careers programme, a Graduate Recruitment Fair, Management Consultancy events, HR and Management, Working in the Public Sector, and International Development

-• Workshops on all aspects of the recruitment and selection process including applications, CVs, covering letters, interviews and assessment centres
+- Workshops on all aspects of the recruitment and selection process including applications, CVs, covering letters, interviews, psychometric testing and assessment centre practice

 School of Law